testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #strategic`

+:white_check_mark:  **Do:** This the bread and butter test of message queue flow: Put a message in the queue, assert that the new state is satisactory (e.g. an order was deleted) but also that the message was acknowledged or deleted (depends)

-:white_check_mark:  **Do:** This the bread and butter test of message queue flow: Put a message in the queue, assert that the new state is satisactory (e.g. a new Order was saved) but also that the message was acknowledged or deleted (depends).
+This the bread and butter test of message queue flow: Put a message in the queue, assert that the new state is satisactory (e.g. a new Order was saved) but also that the message was acknowledged or deleted (depends).
 In the same spirit test for the opposite

-Ideas: Critical becuase error handling, metrics,
+Ideas: Critical becuase error handling, metrics, like HTTP !==200

 <br/>